colesegura/HorizonFrame2/HorizonFrame2/Documentation/StateOfProject.md

 **Target Audience:**
 The app caters to individuals seeking personal growth, clarity, and daily structure, particularly those interested in mindfulness practices and goal setting.
 It’s designed for users who value simplicity, elegance, and a distraction-free experience.

+**Recent Updates:**
+The app has undergone significant enhancements, including a comprehensive redesign of the Progress Page with goal cards, progress metrics, milestone celebrations, and calendar heatmap components.
+The visualization prompt has been revised to encourage users to add more detailed descriptions of their future state after achieving their goals.

 ### Core Functionality and User Experience